-According to SE BI No. 15/15/DPNP dated April 29, 2013, in order to ensure the implementation of 5 (five) basic principles of corporate governance, Banks must conduct periodic self-assessments covering 11 (eleven) assessment factors, including: (1) implementation of duties and responsibilities responsibilities of the Board of Commissioners, (2) the implementation of the duties and responsibilities of the Board of Directors, (3) the completeness and implementation of the duties of the Committee, (4) handling conflicts of interest, (5) implementing the compliance function, (6) implementing the internal audit function, (7) implementing the function external audit, (8) implementation of risk management including internal control system, (9) provision of funds to related parties and provision of large funds, (10) transparency of bank financial and non-financial conditions, reports on the implementation of corporate governance and internal reporting, and (11) the bank's strategic plan.
+According to SE BI No. 15/15/DPNP dated April 29, 2013, in order to ensure the implementation of 5 (five) basic principles of corporate governance, Banks must conduct periodic self-assessments covering 11 (eleven) assessment factors, including: (1) implementation of duties and responsibilities responsibilities of the Board of Commissioners, (2) the implementation of the duties and responsibilities of the Board of Directors, (3) the completeness and implementing the compliance function, (6) implementing the internal audit function, (7) implementing the function external audit, (8) implementation of risk management including internal control system, (9) provision of funds to related parties and provision of large funds, (10) transparency of bank financial and non-financial conditions, reports on the implementation of corporate governance and internal reporting, and (11) the bank's strategic plan.